edgarfinn/Learning-MySQL/2_CRUD_Basics.md

 ### Specify conditions for queries with the `WHERE` keyword:

 The WHERE keyword can be used to specify particular conditions for the data you want to target.
-Its not unique to READing, it can also be used for updating, deleting etc... too)
+Its not unique to READing, it can also be used for updating, deleting etc... too.

 Select by age or name: